Walks in Rome (Est. 2001)

 Head of St John the Baptist by Igor Mitoraj, Santa Maria degli Angeli e dei Martiri

-June 24th: Feast of St John the Baptist
+Feast of The Nativity of St John the Baptist

 St John the Baptist forms a link between the Old and New Testaments, as he is regarded as the last in line of the Old Testament prophets and the first of the saints of the New Testament, in which his story is told.
 John was the son of Zacharias, a priest of the Temple, and Elizabeth, a relation of the Virgin.